-Methodists don’t use “rosary beads” in prayer, but a small number use “prayer beads.”
+Methodists don’t use “rosary beads” in prayer, but few use “prayer beads.”
 Some Methodists find that using beads helps guide their prayers, though they don’t say the “Hail Mary” prayer like Catholics because they don’t pray to Mary.
 The Methodists that use beads prefer the name “prayer beads.”

 How do Methodists who use prayer beads defend their use?
 What exactly is the difference between rosary beads and prayer beads?
 Is there any truth to the rumor that John Wesley used prayer beads?
 Keep reading to learn more.